dbursztynowski/cl_demo/README2.md

 K -->|true scaling| M
 ```

-TODO: in the following, explain the loop structure and operation based on the master CR presented below.
+TODO: in the following, explain the loop structure and operation, and basic syntax based on the master CR presented below.

 ```yaml
 apiVersion: closedlooppooc.closedloop.io/v1